Hedgehog Hospital Project

 Hedgehog Rehabilitation and Conservation

 The European hedgehog (Erinaceus europaeus), is not formally protected, but is recognised of principal importance for conserving biodiversity under section 41 (England) of the NERC Act (2006).
 In the UK, research suggests a fifth of the population die out every four years.
 So the work of hedgehog rehabilitation may prove to be vital for the longterm survival of the population.
-In rural environments, threats to the species have been identified as directly or indirectly related to anthropogenically derived factors (such as habitat loss and fragmentation, pesticide use, road traffic) as well as natural impact (including predation by badgers and prey item availability).
+In rural environments, threats to the species have been identified as directly or indirectly related to anthropogenically derived factors (such as habitat loss and fragmentation, pesticide use, road traffic) as well as natural impact (including predation and prey item availability).

 Successful rehabilitation and release can only be considered effective if the animals not only survive back in the wild, but also continue to breed and repopulate areas.
 This evidence can only be obtained from post-release monitoring techniques.
 Various release methods and sites can be compared for best practise for future releases.
 Additionally, monitoring the disease burden on wild populations will indicate future complications.